ADIPOSE (FAT) TISSUE

 - ADIPOSE AND LACK OF TISSUE OXYGENATION: Lack of OXYGEN (“hypoxia”) is common in adipose tissue as confirmed up by dozens of studies.
 Here are a couple.
 A 2008 issue of the British Journal of Nutrition (Hypoxia in Adipose Tissue: A Basis for the Dysregulation of Tissue Function in Obesity?) stated, “Hypoxia has now been directly demonstrated in adipose tissue of several obese mouse models.
 Cell-culture studies on murine and human adipocytes show that hypoxia (induced by low O2 or chemically) leads to stimulation of the expression and secretion of a number of inflammation-related adipokines, including angiopoietin-like protein 4, IL-6, leptin, macrophage migration inhibitory factor… It is suggested that hypoxia has a pervasive effect on adipocyte metabolism and on overall adipose tissue function, underpinning the inflammatory response in the tissue in obesity and the subsequent development of obesity-associated diseases.”
 Five years later, a 2013 copy of Physiological Reviews (Hypoxia and Adipose Tissue Function and Dysfunction in Obesity) concluded that, “There is substantial evidence that hypoxia develops in adipose tissue as the tissue mass expands, and the reduction in Po(2) is considered to underlie the inflammatory response.
 Exposure of white adipocytes to hypoxic conditions in culture induces changes in the expression of over 1,000 genes [this is a prime example of EPIGENETICS].
 The secretion of a number of inflammation-related adipokines is upregulated by hypoxia.
 Importantly, hypoxia induces insulin resistance in fat cells and leads to the development of adipose tissue fibrosis.
 Overall, hypoxia has pervasive effects on the function of adipocytes and appears to be a key factor in adipose tissue dysfunction in obesity.”
 How do you prevent hypoxia?
 Don’t SMOKE, maintain a normal weight, and exercise (breathe hard) regularly.

-As you can see, carrying around too much fat --- especially in the midsection --- has the potential to open Pandora's Box, releasing the adipokines, inflammation, and subsequent fibrosis related to numerous disease processes — but don’t be afraid of eating fat (HERE).
+As you can see, carrying around too much fat — especially in the midsection — has the potential to open Pandora’s Box, releasing the adipokines, inflammation, and subsequent fibrosis related to numerous disease processes — but don’t be afraid of eating fat (HERE).
 If you follow some of the links on this page (especially hormonal and endocrine disruptor stuff), you can see why losing weight for some of you has been nigh impossible.
-To be successful you'll have to address this problem from many angles.
+To be successful you’ll have to address this problem from many angles.
 The super cool thing is that the underpinning of most of these angles is the same thing.
 HERE is is, free of charge to you.
 Oh, and if you appreciate the effort that goes into creating free information that has the power to be transformational, share it on FACEBOOK with those you love and care about most.